 Unfortunately, only rear underride guards are mandatory and while some trucking companies voluntarily install these on the sides of trucks, that does not hold true for all of them.
 A attorney can advise on the laws that govern the trucking industry, and how they apply to your case.

-Our Underride Accidents Attorney in Gainesville Offers Free Consultations
+Our Gainesville Truck Underride Accidents Attorney Offer Free Consultations

 If you have been injured in an underride accident, or have lost a loved one, our Gainesville underride accidents attorney at Meldon Law is here to help with your case.
 Call us today at 800-373-8000 or contact us online to schedule a free car evaluation and to get the sound legal advice you need.